ULL-ESIT-PL-2021/hello-js-action-alu0100901214/README.md

 ## Author: Sergio González Guerra

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints "Hello World" or "Hello" + the name of a person to greet to the log

 ## Inputs